pippinbarr/cart253/outline.md

 ### Programming and AI

 It is course policy that no student will use AI tools or similar to produce their work.
 There is a great conversation to be had about these tools and we should have it, but the bottom line is that this course is about learning to code, not having it done for us.
+Using AI to help you understand the concepts taught in the course is well worth discussing.

 ## Costs

 * See the [Department Information](https://www.concordia.ca/content/dam/finearts/design/docs/dcart-undergraduate-information.pdf)
     - **Note especially**: The Department of Design and Computation Arts offers extremely useful labs for students to get help and resources to do their work during the program.
 This includes the [Computation Lab](https://www.concordia.ca/finearts/design/facilities/computation.html), the [Sensor Lab](https://www.concordia.ca/finearts/design/facilities/sensor.html), the [Visual Communication Lab](https://www.concordia.ca/finearts/design/facilities/visual-communication.html), the [Soft Surface Lab](https://www.concordia.ca/finearts/design/facilities/soft-surface.html) and the [Documentation Lab](https://www.concordia.ca/finearts/design/facilities/documentation.html).
-To gain access to and support these labs we ask for a $50 departmental fee to be paid once per year.
-The fee can be paid via the faculty's [Online Fees System](https://adsys2.concordia.ca/OFAF/pages/Default).

 * All software students are expected to use in the class will be free.